 I have always wanted a place to collect things, whether they were random thoughts that popped into my head, or interesting websites and articles that I found online.
-I've also wanted a place to post things publicly, that didn't quite fit with my blog -- maybe they were just little incomplete thoughts, or outside one of the topic areas that I choose to focus on in my blog.
+I’ve also wanted a place to post things publicly, that didn’t quite fit with my blog — maybe they were just little incomplete thoughts, or outside one of the topic areas that I choose to focus on in my blog.
 What I was wanting was a microblogging site that could hold the full range of my content.

 I was also looking for a tool that wasn’t so outwardly focused.
 All of those existing sites are designed to put everything I post out there.
 They all scream “Hey, look at me!”.
 Perhaps it’s just because I’m an introvert by nature, but I’m not like that in real life.
 I’d hazard a guess that none of us are.
 The tools I was trying to use just weren’t built to be tools for our own betterment; they were built only to put ourselves out in front of other people.
 I was looking for a place to post things mainly for myself, but something that would potentially also allow me to make some things viewable to others if I so desired.